Consider the last time you bought a gift online. Did you start your search on Google? If so, you’re not alone.

 These instant digital auctions are not simply a matter of bidding the most money.
 Your ad’s rank is decided by three principal factors:

 Your bid: Your bid tells Google the maximum you’re willing to pay for a click on your ad.
 The amount you actually pay is often less, and you can always change your bid.
-In most cases, it’s best to use an automated bidding solution, like target CPA bidding.
+In most cases, it’s best to use an automated bidding strategy, like target CPA bidding.
 This lets Google bid strategically on your behalf, trying to win as many auctions as possible at or below a price you set.

 The quality of your ads: The bidding system also factors in how relevant and useful your ad is to the person who’ll see it.
 Your ad will be assessed and given a Quality Score, which you can monitor and improve in your Google Ads account.